 Examines major concepts, theoretical perspectives, empirical findings, and historical trends in the scientific study of behavior.
 Focuses on application of psychological principles to personal, social, and organizational issues, as appropriate.
 Stresses use of critical and creative thinking, skeptical inquiry, and the scientific approach to solve problems related to behavior.

 Provides a foundation in how sensory systems interpret the world.
 Explores each of the primary sensory systems by defining the physical energy that is detected.
 Examines how that energy is transduced into neural impulses, and samples how aspects of that information are encoded to provide a representation of our world.
 Takes a neuroscientific approach to the topic, beginning with an overview of the nervous system, including the organization of the brain and spinal cord, how neurons work, and how neurons communicate with each other.
-Course lab fee of $15 applies.
+Course lab fee of $15 for supplies applies.

 Studies the ways in which social context influences behavior.
 Reviews both social and psychological research.
 Includes culture and personality theory.
 Presents a multi-disciplinary approach to understanding human behavior.
 Requires a research project to observe and report individual or group behavior in a real life setting.
 May be delivered hybrid.